 I just want to show you some quick pictures and guide on how I fixed my Hewlett Packard (HP) ScanJet 6300c to be as good as new again.
-The unit is approaching 16 years of age and is no longer officially supported by HP due to a planned obsolescence model that many newer companies now adapt. (some would say that HP was the leader in making hardware useless in a matter of years.) but perhaps that’s being a little too hard on a company.
+The unit is approaching 16 years of age and is no longer officially supported by HP due to a planned obsolescence model that many newer companies now adopt. (some would say that HP was the leader in making hardware useless in a matter of years.)
+Perhaps that’s being a little too hard on a company.
 I scan a lot of physical copies of art sketches as you can plainly see by going to the sketches section of my site.

 The HP 6300c scanner.

 It’s a 600dpi color flatbed scanner which has buttons on the front of it which are totally useless unless you have a windows XP box kicking around to actually install the HP Drivers.
 It did come with other options like an ADF feeder however I picked this up almost 12 years ago for about $25 and it has been working fine up to the date of this blog.
 This scanner is what I use whenever I need to digitize any of my analog level artwork for archival and to bring it online.
 It’s also handy for some of my Ebay work where I have to scan very small things to put online such as RAM chips or even hard-drive numbers.

 There is many scanners from HP which are far more powerful and most people would probably even say it’s better to go with MFP (Multi-Function-Printer) technology.
 But the problem with multi-function is serviceability and also general usability.
 If you buy an inkjet MFP it will last for maybe a year or two before the inkjets get totally clogged.
 And Color-Laser-MFP is really expensive.
 So for us at least going with a stand-alone flatbed scanner is the way to go.